-The sensor serial number and sensitivity are shown on the FHF02 product certificate and on the sticker on the strain relief block.
+The sensor serial number and sensitivity are shown on the FHF03 product certificate and on the sticker.

 5.3.2 Increasing sensitivity, connecting multiple sensors in series

 Multiple sensors may be electrically connected in series.
 The resulting sensitivity is the sum of the sensitivity of the individual sensors.
 Below the equations in case two sensors are used.
 If needed, more than two sensors may be put in series, again increasing the sensitivity.